Critical-Infrastructure-Systems-Lab/VICRes/Readme.md

 ### Contact

-For questions and feedback related to VIC-Res—and requests to fix possible bugs—please send an email to thanhiwer@gmail.com (Thanh Dang), Resilient Water Systems Group, Singapore University of Technology and Design, Singapore.
+For questions and feedback related to VIC-Res—and requests to fix possible bugs—please send an email to thanhiwer@gmail.com (Thanh Dang).
+Alternatively, you may reach out to stefano_galelli@sutd.edu.sg (Stefano Galelli).

 ### Citation